 In this post on SvelteKit SVG icons, we see how easy it can be to get your pick of 100,00 SVG icons into your Svelte app.
 We will do that by adding just one single dependency — the Iconify Svelte package.
 Iconify is a unified icon framework.
-In the past you needed one package to get Font Awesome icons into your library, then another to get the icons for the latest social sharing app.
-Iconify lets you access both libraries (and many more), importing just the icons you need.
+In the past, you needed one package to get Font Awesome icons into your library, then another to get the icons for the latest social sharing app.
+Iconify lets you access both libraries (and many more), importing just the required icons.

-With that many libraries and icons to choose from, you will, without a doubt, need a catalogue and search tool to help you find the icons you need for your app.
-That’s where icônes comes in.
-The app, created by Anthony Fu from the Vue core team, provides an interface for Iconify, helping you find exactly what you need.
+With that many libraries and icons to choose from, you will, without a doubt, value a catalogue and search tool to help you find icons for your app.
+That’s where Icônes comes in.
+The app, created by Anthony Fu from the Vue core team, provides an interface for Iconify, helping you find exactly the perfect icon.
 You just search for an icon and once you have something you like, it gives you a shortcode, which you can use to get that icon into your SvelteKit app.
-We are going to see just how to do that in this post adding footer icons to a demo Svelte app.
+We are going to see just how to do that in this post, adding footer icons to a demo Svelte app.

 We will see how you can accessibly add SVG icons to a SvelteKit app using Iconify.
 If you already have a SvelteKit app, you can create a new development branch and add the icons to it as you follow along.
 That said, you can also clone the complete code we build from the Rodney Lab GitHub repo , using that as a starting point for a new app.

 Adding the SVG icons with Iconify is fairly simple, so let’s get going straight away!
 In a further, follow-up post, we will use Iconify to create share buttons which visitors can tap or click to share pages from your site on Twitter and other networks using the Web Share API.

 The only package you need to install is

 Next, we’ll create a Svelte icon component, but before that, head over to Icônes and find the icon you want.
 Select it.
 A modal titled How to use the icon? will pop up.